-This Code of Conduct (or code with substantially similar provisions) applies to any event which AOS runs, technically sponsors or promotes and must be adopted by the event organisers.
+This Code of Conduct (or code with substantially similar provisions) applies to any event which ANZOS runs, technically sponsors or promotes and must be adopted by the event organisers.

-The Australian Optical Society (AOS) is dedicated to providing a harassment-free experience for everyone attending events it organises or promotes.
+The Australian Optical and New Zealand Society (ANZOS) is dedicated to providing a harassment-free experience for everyone attending events it organises or promotes.
 Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the Organising Committee of the event.

 We require that all attendees:

 ● Are considerate and respectful to others; Do not insult or put down other attendees

 ● Do not monopolise discussion; Sustained disruption of talks or other events may be considered harassment